 Characteristics

-The following is unlikely to be a complete list, but these items alone show you why new thinking is needed for the blended family structure to work well.
+The following is unlikely to be a comprehensive list, but these items alone demonstrate why new thinking is necessary for the blended family structure to function effectively.

-- Complex structure – a large number of people for relationships
+- Complex structure – a large number of people in relationships

-- More stress than intact family – caused by more ambiguity and complexity
+- More stress than an intact family – caused by more ambiguity and complexity

 - Takes years to integrate – minimum seems about 2 years